The putter is golf’s great equalizer.

 While this putter has been available for a couple of years now, it is still very worthy of this list in 2025.

-Best Mid-Mallet Putter: Ping Shea
+Best Mid-Mallet Putter: Ping Scottsdale DS72

 Some golfers want the forgiveness of a mallet but the aesthetics of a blade.
 Well, you can’t quite get everything in any one design, but a mid-mallet-style putter is kind of the best of both worlds.

-Best Toe Hang Putter: Cleveland HB SOFT Milled 4
+Best Toe-Hang Putter: Cleveland HB SOFT 2

 If your putting stroke includes a bit of an arc, where you open and close the putter face during your stroke instead of bringing it straight back and through, you’ll likely benefit from some extra weight in the toe of the putter.
-And this toe hang option gives you a lot of bang for your buck.
+And this toe-hang option gives you a lot of bang for your buck.

 The milling process on putter faces, which helps to provide great feedback and distance and speed control, often constitutes one of the biggest manufacturer costs.
 But Cleveland has developed a more affordable milling process that seems to be competing quite adequately with more expensive models.